- Insufficient disk space will not let you complete operations?

 Note: This will repair the entire Office suite even if it’s just one application you want to repair such as Word or Excel.
 If you have a standalone app installed, then search for that application by name.

-Depending if your copy of Office is Click-to-run or MSI-based install, do the following.
+Depending on if your copy of Office is Click-to-run or MSI-based install, do the following.

 - Click-to-run the program